kubernetes/ingress-nginx/docs/deploy/index.md

 - Mac, from [version 18.06.0-ce](https://docs.docker.com/docker-for-mac/release-notes/#stable-releases-of-2018)
 - Windows, from [version 18.06.0-ce](https://docs.docker.com/docker-for-windows/release-notes/#docker-community-edition-18060-ce-win70-2018-07-25)

+First, make sure that Kubernetes is enabled in the Docker settings.
+The command `kubectl get nodes` should show a single node called `docker-destkop`.

 The ingress controller can be installed on Docker Desktop using the default [quick start](#quick-start) instructions.

 On most systems, if you don't have any other service of type `LoadBalancer` bound to port 80, the ingress controller will be assigned the `EXTERNAL-IP` of `localhost`, which means that it will be reachable on localhost:80.
 If that doesn't work, you might have to fall back to the `kubectl port-forward` method described in the [local testing section](#local-testing).